Organizational Structure for Knowledge Exchange (KE)

 - Professor Alfonso Ngan, Acting Vice-President and Pro-Vice-Chancellor (Research)

 - Professor J H Bacon-Shone, Associate Director of Knowledge Exchange Office

-- Dr Tiffany Ying, Assistant Registrar of Knowledge Exchange Office
+- Dr Tiffany Ying, Assistant Director of Knowledge Exchange Office, Assistant Registrar

 KE Working Group

 The KE Working Group, comprising the Executive Group members and the following representatives from Faculties and non-Faculty-based units, is responsible for co-ordinating the implementation of strategic KE initiatives: